konstantin-lukas/butter-bot/README.md

 ### DEEPL_API_KEY (OPTIONAL)
 This is an API key the DeepL api, which the bot uses for the `/translate` command.

-### GUILD_ID (REQUIRED)
-This is the server ID for the server the bot is deployed on.
-Slash commands are not registered globally and instead are per guild.

 ### STEAM_API_KEY (OPTIONAL)
 This is a steam api key used for the `/common-games` command.